 The reality of upkeep: Let's be honest, even with AI nudges, keeping a knowledge base updated is a grind.
 Articles get old, and new problems pop up that you haven't documented yet.
 The real goldmine of information is in the thousands of support conversations you've already had.
 This is where a smart AI layer can be a huge help.
 Instead of just pointing out what's missing, eesel AI can actually read your resolved tickets and write draft articles for you.
 It turns your team's best answers into permanent help docs, making sure your knowledge base is constantly getting better on its own.

-If you look at Pylon’s website, they talk a lot about customers who have "migrated off" platforms like Zendesk and Intercom.
-This "rip and replace" approach is their whole game.
-They’re not asking you to try a new feature; they’re asking you to commit to moving every single historical ticket, retraining your entire team, and rebuilding all the workflows, macros, and reports you’ve spent years perfecting.
+If you look at Pylon's website, they talk a lot about customers who have migrated off platforms like Freshdesk or Zendesk.
+This "rip and replace" approach is their primary model.
+They’re asking you to commit to moving every single historical ticket, retraining your entire team, and rebuilding all the sophisticated workflows, macros, and reports you've spent years perfecting in your current system.

-The hidden costs here are no joke.
-Moving all that data is a nightmare and you risk losing important customer history.
-Training everyone on a new system means downtime and a productivity slump right when you can’t afford one.
+The hidden costs here are notable.
+Moving all that data is complex and you risk losing important customer history.
+Training everyone on a new system means downtime and a productivity slump right when you can't afford one.
 And for your customers?
-They just see a sudden, confusing change in how they get support.
+They may notice a sudden change in how they get support as your team adjusts to the new environment.

 But there’s a much simpler way to get all the perks of AI.
 Instead of tearing everything down, you can just add a smart AI layer that works right on top of the tools you already have.

 This is where a tool like eesel AI comes in.
-It’s built to plug directly into Zendesk, Freshdesk, Intercom, Gorgias, and a bunch of others.
-You can be up and running in minutes, not months, because there’s nothing to migrate.
+It's built to plug directly into Freshdesk, Zendesk, Gorgias, and a bunch of others.
+You can be up and running in minutes, not months, because there's nothing to migrate.

 With this approach, you get a few major wins:

-• No retraining required.
-Your team stays in the helpdesk they know. eesel’s AI tools just appear inside it, ready to help.
+- No retraining required.
+Your team stays in the helpdesk they know and trust. eesel’s AI tools just appear inside it, ready to help.

 Pylon pricing vs. transparent alternatives

 You can tell a lot about a software company by looking at its pricing page, or lack thereof.
-Pylon goes the old-school enterprise route: their pricing is a mystery.
-If you want to know how much it costs, you have to schedule a demo and get on a call with sales.
+Pylon currently requires prospective customers to schedule a demo and get on a call with sales to receive a quote.

 So, who should actually consider Pylon?
 It could make sense for a couple of specific scenarios:

-• You’re an early-stage B2B startup without any helpdesk yet.
-Starting fresh with an all-in-one might be the simplest path.
+- You're an early-stage B2B startup without any helpdesk yet.
+Starting fresh with an all-in-one might be a viable path.

-But for most established teams who are pretty happy with their helpdesk and just want to add some serious AI muscle, the pain of a full migration is a tough sell.
-If what you really want is to lower ticket volume, make your agents more efficient, and scale support without hiring an army, ripping out your entire tech stack is a slow, expensive, and risky way to get there.
+But for most established teams who are already utilizing the robust capabilities of their current helpdesk and just want to add some serious AI muscle, the pain of a full migration is a tough sell.
+If what you really want is to manage ticket volume, make your agents more efficient, and scale support while keeping your proven tech stack, adding a complementary AI layer is often the more efficient choice.

 This video provides a quick analysis of whether the Pylon platform is worth the hype for customer support teams.